sidsalunke/protocol-buffers-using-nodejs/README.md

 - An array of employees is created using the `repeated` keyword

 ## Creating a javascript proto file
-- In order to use a protocol buffer file in a `nodejs` project, the [employee.proto](https://github.com/sidsalunke/protocol-buffers-using-nodejs/blob/949f2802695cba23ec9803221c9e26fc4a9428cf/employees.proto) needs to be converted into a `.js` file.
+- To use a protocol buffer file in a `nodejs` project, the [employee.proto](https://github.com/sidsalunke/protocol-buffers-using-nodejs/blob/949f2802695cba23ec9803221c9e26fc4a9428cf/employees.proto) needs to be converted into a `.js` file.
    - to do this, run:
    ```javascript
    npm run createEmployeesProtoFile